 - a.
-Equitable Member access to appropriate, quality, affordable care/program/service delivery. - b.
+Equitable member access to appropriate, quality, affordable care/program/service delivery. - b.
 Evidence based and timely utilization decisions that accommodate the clinical urgency of the situation. - c.
-Individual consideration of criteria for members with special circumstances or complex conditions with use of the American Society of Addiction Medicine (ASAM), MCG Care Guidelines (MCG), and BCBSMT Medical Policies (MP). - d.
+Individual consideration of criteria for members with special circumstances or complex conditions using American Society of Addiction Medicine (ASAM) Criteria, MCG Care Guidelines (MCG), and BCBSMT Medical Policies (MP). - d.
 Special circumstances include, but are not limited to, availability of specified level of care, member unique cultural preferences, and individual needs of the specific case. - e.
-Benefit determinations that are fair, impartial, consistent and easily interpreted by members and providers.
+Benefit determinations that are fair, impartial, consistent, and easily interpreted by members and providers.